 What are the different types of cloth diapers?

-I’ll go into the different types of cloth diaper materials in the next section, but first here are the basic different types of cloth nappies and some of the pros and cons of each:
+I’ll go into the different types of cloth diaper materials in the next section.
+First, here are the basic different types of cloth nappies and some of the pros and cons of each:

 All In Ones (AIOs)

 - Come all in one piece with absorbency attached to a waterproof outer shell known as a wrap